-114. Beginning Medical and Surgical Nursing
+114. Beginning Medical and Surgical Nursing (18) Prerequisite.

-Prerequisite.
 Vocational Nursing 112 with a C grade or better.
 Lecture 10 hours.
+Laboratory 25 hours.

 Nutrition in disease.
 Nursing care of patients with diseases of the circulatory, respiratory, and digestive systems.
 Community health.
 Field trips may be required.